react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Each navigator exports its own helper function, e.g. `createNativeStackScreen` for Native Stack Navigator, `createBottomTabScreen` for Bottom Tab Navigator, `createDrawerScreen` for Drawer Navigator etc.

+Note that this is not a breaking change.
+It's not required to use this API and your existing code will continue to work as before.
+You can incrementally adopt this API for new screens to get proper types for `route` object in various callbacks such as `options`, `listeners`, etc.

 See [Static configuration docs](static-configuration.md#createxscreen) for more details.

 #### Custom navigators now require overloads for types